► Electric cars explained

 Further electric reading

-How does an EV work?
+How does an electric car work?

 Full electric cars shun an ICE (or internal combustion engine) for electric power, and use a motor to convert electrical energy from the battery into kinetic energy in the wheels.
 Usually electric cars have one motor – usually powering the rear-axle – but higher-end EVs such as the Audi e-Tron and Tesla Model 3 Performance use a motor per axle, and therefore have all-wheel-drive.

-And the batteries?
+Also, the batteries?